EdgarHernandez1234/EdgarHernandez1234/README.md

 - ⚡ Fun fact: ...
 -->

-Im Edgar, an Embedded Systems enthusiast and software engineer.
+Im Edgar, an Embedded Systems enthusiast and Software Engineer.
 Here is more info about me and what I'm working on https://edgarhernandez1234.github.io/Personal_Website/